Includes dogs, cats and birds

 and academic rigor to prepare the student for entrance into the

 All prerequisite courses must be completed with a grade of "C"

 or better by the Spring semester of the year in which you are

 applying to matriculate.
-(For example, all prequisite courses must
+(For example, all prerequisite courses

-be completed with a "C" or better by the end of the Spring 2013 in
+must be completed with a "C" or better by the end of the Spring

 An applicant is expected to have completed at least 42 hours of

 course work before submitting an application (October 1).